LA investors smell a winner in direct-to-consumer perfumer Skylar Body

 The consumer investment train keeps rolling through Los Angeles, with organic perfumer Skylar Body becoming the latest brand that investors here are banking on for a big win.

-The company raised $3 million late last year in a round led by Upfront Ventures with participation from serial entrepreneur-turned-investor Brian Lee and other top tier local investors.
+The company raised $3 million late last year in a round led by Upfront Ventures, with participation from serial entrepreneur-turned-investor Brian Lee and other top-tier local investors.

-Lee, who made his name (and his fortune) in the LA technology startup scene as a founder of LegalZoom, ShoeDazzle, and The Honest Co., was the original backer for Skylar Body, whose founder and chief executive, Cat Chen, also made her way from the world of fresh and clean homecare and baby products at Honest.
+Lee, who made his name (and his fortune) in the LA technology startup scene as a founder of LegalZoom, ShoeDazzle and The Honest Co., was the original backer for Skylar Body, whose founder and chief executive, Cat Chen, also made her way from the world of fresh and clean home care and baby products at Honest.

 “Brian was the person who introduced me to startups and e-commerce,” Chen tells me.
-A former product manager at Apple and Activision/Blizzard, Chen rose rapidly through the ranks at Honest before departing about a year-and-a-half ago to launch Skylar Body.
+A former product manager at Apple and Activision/Blizzard, Chen rose rapidly through the ranks at Honest before departing about a year and a half ago to launch Skylar Body.

 The beauty industry is a big business, with roughly $40 billion spent on cosmetics, perfumes and other products.
 And Chen isn’t alone in trying to tackle the market.
-Scentbird has raised money out of New York for its own take on the capturing a share of the perfume business, and they’re not alone.
+Scentbird has raised money out of New York for its own take on capturing a share of the perfume business, and they’re not alone.

 Globally, venture funding into beauty startups experienced a four-year surge that peaked a while ago, according to Crunchbase.
 In 2015 $921.9 million were invested across 187 deals, compared with just $120.9 million over 86 transactions in 2012.
 The amount invested plummeted in 2016 to $608.9 million across 150 deals, which was the last year data from Crunchbase had been made available.